 Teacher Resources.
 Education World® : Site Reviews Center : Archives : Students.
 Power League.
-5 Superb Social Media Tools for Musicians Zach supervises social media strategy at Martin|Williams Advertising in Minneapolis, MN and runs 808 Management, a consultancy for independent artists.
+5 Superb Social Media Tools for Musicians.
+Zach supervises social media strategy at Martin|Williams Advertising in Minneapolis, MN and runs 808 Management, a consultancy for independent artists.

 Using the games below, individuals from the ages of pre-K to adulthood can learn social skills, school subjects, computer literacy and so much more while having fun.
 The trick, is to try a variety of games, rather than getting hooked on just one game.
 That way, you can build a variety of skills as well.
 The following games are online and they are free to use.
 Some need to be downloaded, and some games ask for parental or teacher guidance (or both).
 For Kids and Parents Most of the games below are suited for home play, often with parental help or guidance (K-12).

 Benton Another major study has arrived—this time from the Department of Education confirming that online courses can be at least as effective in achieving measurable learning outcomes as traditional, face-to-face courses.
 At the same time, a study from the Association of Public and Land-Grant Universities shows that 70 percent of the 10,000 faculty members surveyed believe that online courses are either "inferior" or "somewhat inferior" to traditional ones.
 Professors who have taught online are more positive about the approach, but 48 percent of them are likewise convinced that online courses are not as good as face-to-face teaching.
 That antagonism might alarm anyone who attempts online teaching in response to administrative encouragements; some of your colleagues will regard you with suspicion, and they may even tell students to avoid your courses.
 Consider the views of Elayne Clift, in "I'll Never Do It Again," an essay she wrote for The Chronicle about online teaching.